/images/resources/code-examples/code-examples-kotlin.jpg

 Logging and Error Handling

-The sample API also shows how to capture jose4j internal log messages and how to work with its error objects.
-In real world APIs you will want to quickly diagnose any reasons for token validation failures or problems connecting to the Authorization Server.
+The example API also shows how to capture jose4j internal log messages and how to work with its error objects.
+In real world APIs this would enable any technical failures to be diagnosed, such as connecting to the authorization server.

 kotlin